 Curve fitting processes; fundamentals of the theory of statistics; evaluation of experimental data; estimation of errors; computer interfacing and data acquisition.
 Selected experiments in physics will be performed in conjunction with lecture material.

-Fundamentals of non-relativistic quantum mechanics.
-Mathematical tools and basic postulates of Quantum Mechanics.
-The Schrödinger equation and its applications to various one-and three dimensional systems.
-Spin and identical particle effects.
-Addition of angular momenta.
+Fundamentals of non-relativistic quantum mechanics; mathematical tools and basic postulates of quantum mechanics; the Schrödinger equation and its applications to various one-and three-dimensional systems.

 Nature and propagation of light; image formation-paraxial approximation; optical instruments; superposition of waves; standing waves; beats; Fourier analysis of harmonic periodic waves and wave packets; two-beam and multiple-beam interference; polarization; Fraunhoffer and Fresnel diffraction; holography; lasers.

-Stellar positions, size, luminosity, spectra.
+An elementary introduction to astrophysics.
+Topics covered include Stellar positions, size, luminosity, spectra.
 Newtonian gravitation, spectral analysis, Doppler shift, interaction of matter and radiation.
 Modeling the structure of stars.
 Pulsating stars, novae and supernovae.
 Collapsed stars (white dwarfs, neutron stars, and black holes).
-Stellar systems and clusters, Galaxies, systems of galaxies, filament and voids.
+Stellar systems and clusters, Galaxies, systems of galaxies, filament and voids

 Nuclear reactions and fission; the multiplication factor and nuclear reactor criticality; homogeneous and heterogeneous reactors; the one-speed diffusion theory; reactor kinetics; multi group diffusion theory; Computer will be used in simple criticality calculations and reactor kinetics.

-Electronic structure of isolated atoms; atoms bonding, crystal structure, energy bands in solids; electrons and holes in semiconductors, drift and diffusion, mobility, recombination and lifetime, conductivity; PN junctions, I(V)characteristic, applications; photo detectors, Light emitting diodes, Solar-cell, Bipolar transistor, MOSFET and JFET, Semiconducting Lasers.
+Electronic structure of isolated atoms; atoms bonding; crystal structure; energy bands in solids; electrons and holes in semiconductors; drift and diffusion; recombination and lifetime; PN junctions; IV characteristics, photo detectors, light emitting diodes, solar-cell, bipolar transistor; MOSFET and JFET•, semiconducting lasers.

 Introduction to atomic and nuclear structure, Radioactivity, Properties of ionizing radiation, interaction of radiation with matter, detection methods, dosimetry, biological effects of radiation, external and internal radiation protection.